Andre Zayarni: Powering Generative AI with Qdrant’s Scalable Vector Database

 How Did You Get From Open Source to an Enterprise Product?

-Since ChatGPT launched, everyone asked how they could use large language models to process their own data.
-Turns out that since large language models naturally deal with text in the form of vectors, everyone needs a vector store, and vector databases became a core part of the new AI stack – exactly what we are building.
+Since ChatGPT launched, everyone has asked how they could use large language models to process their own data.
+Since large language models naturally deal with text in the form of vectors, everyone needs a vector store, and vector databases have become a core part of the new AI stack—exactly what we are building.

 The open-source approach is great for getting feedback from the developer community, creating trust, and letting developers explore how they could use Qdrant.
 Yet, for production use, our managed solutions get customers up and running quickly and save them the hassle and overhead of deploying and managing the database themselves.